studoverse/katerbase/README.md

 ## Project state
 Katerbase evolved from a few extensions functions that were created in December 2016 to a bunch of internally used MongoDB utility functions.
 The utility functions are currently used at [Moshbit](https://moshbit.com) in several projects.
-In 2019, we decided to create a standalone library out of the proofed java-mongo-driver wrapper functions.
+In 2019, we decided to create a standalone library out of the proofed mongo-java-driver wrapper functions.
 The library design was adapted several times to provide the goal of Katerbase: Writing concise and simple MongoDB queries without any boilerplate or ceremony.
 Many thanks to [@functionaldude](https://github.com/functionaldude) for all the long design discussions that lead into the current state of the project.